jkutner/jkutner.github.com/_posts/2021-01-05-writing-rules.md

 I’ve learned the hard way that writing is… hard.
 But I want you to learn from my mistakes.

 This post is a collection of rules I’ve learned while writing four technical books, publishing countless blogs, and enduring the wrath of front-page Hacker News commentary.
-They're all inspired by the great mentors I've had over the years, such as [Brian Hogan](https://twitter.com/bphogan) (Pragmatic Bookshelf editor) and [Jon Mountjoy](https://twitter.com/jonmountjoy) (creator of Heroku’s DevCenter).
+All of these rules are inspired by the great mentors I've had over the years, such as [Brian Hogan](https://twitter.com/bphogan) (Pragmatic Bookshelf editor) and [Jon Mountjoy](https://twitter.com/jonmountjoy) (creator of Heroku’s DevCenter).

 ### Make every word count
 Use words sparingly.